acmdas/das_fieldstones/morefieldstones2017.md

 ## As the Pervnado Turns
 Thu, 30 Nov 2017 22:40:48

 "Maybe Trump&rsquo;s voters aren&rsquo;t angry enough yet.
 It&rsquo;s not just a large number of women our elites have raped and victimized, it&rsquo;s our entire country.
 Our infrastructure is crumbling, our debt is astronomical, our universities increasingly resemble insane asylums, our largest inner cities are free-fire zones terrorized by a permanent criminal underclass.
 And what&rsquo;s the elite response?
-Oh, look, a squirrel&mdash;where the squirrel of the week is carbon emissions, or transgender rights, or railing at &ldquo;white privilege&rdquo;, or whatever other form of virtue signaling might serve to hide the fact that, oh, look, <em>they put remote-controlled locks on their rape dungeons</em>."&mdash;<a href="http://esr.ibiblio.org/?p=7767" rel="noopener" target="_blank">Eric Raymond</a>
+Oh, look, a squirrel&mdash;where the squirrel of the week is carbon emissions, or transgender rights, or railing at &ldquo;white privilege&rdquo;, or whatever other form of virtue signaling might serve to hide the fact that, oh, look, *they put remote-controlled locks on their rape dungeons*."&mdash;<a href="http://esr.ibiblio.org/?p=7767" rel="noopener" target="_blank">Eric Raymond</a>
 By all means, read the whole thing.

 ## Lossy Press